rackerlabs/technical-blog/content/blog/2020/2020-10-26-how-to-connect-to-multiple-elasticsearch-client-nodes-without-a-load-balancer/index.md

 categories:
     - Database
     - ObjectRocket
-metaTitle: "How to connect to multiple elasticsearch client nodes without a load balancer"
+metaTitle: "How to connect to multiple Elasticsearch client nodes without a load balancer"
-metaDescription: "Learn how to set up a load balancer with Elasticsearch"
+metaDescription: "Learn how to set up a load balancer with Elasticsearch."
-ogTitle: "How to connect to multiple elasticsearch client nodes without a load balancer"
+ogTitle: "How to connect to multiple Elasticsearch client nodes without a load balancer"
-ogDescription: "Learn how to set up a load balancer with Elasticsearch"
+ogDescription: "Learn how to set up a load balancer with Elasticsearch."
 slug: "how-to-connect-to-multiple-elasticsearch-client-nodes-without-a-load-balancer"
 canonical: https://www.objectrocket.com/blog/elasticsearch/elasticsearch-and-load-balancers/